5 Outdoor TV Enclosure DIY Plans

 This outdoor TV enclosure is made using a large tub, which is the main feature that protects the delicate electronics inside from nasty weather and such.
 It comes with a wooden cover when not in use (not pictured) so that nothing can get in when you can’t get out.
 The best part, you can DIY this one for cheap!

-There are some solid plans for this enclosure on Instructables which you can get here.
+There are some solid plans for this enclosure on Instructables.
 You’ll find all of the materials you need, including what you can use to seal and waterproof each component, as well as measurements and detailed instructions of every step.
 It’s made for a relatively small television in a relatively small outdoor space, but it will still make a huge impact on your outdoor living!